Madiha-babri/home-core/README.md

 ![Logo](doc/screenshots/welcomearea.png)

 - ### Blog Posts
-To explain the psychological factors with mental well being and home decoration, posts from different sides were usedcand posted in this section.
+To explain the psychological factors with mental well being and home decoration, posts from different sides were used and posted in this section.
 On desktop screens there are 3 blog posts displayed in a row and 6 on a page, with the option to use a next and previous button.
 Large laptop screens and monitor screens have the same layout as tablet size only the pictures are bigger.

 ![Logo](doc/screenshots/blogpost.png)